 After waiting over two years for permission to begin work, a local group of artists known as Neopaint finally did the work for free so they could publicly show how quickly a rundown, old building could be transformed into something much more beautiful.

-The text on the mural is as follows: “Hungary and Poland are two forever-living oaks, which have their own trunks, but their roots are far beneath the earth: they have joined and invisibly merged.
+The text on the mural: “Hungary and Poland are two forever-living oaks, which have their own trunks, but their roots are far beneath the earth: they have joined and invisibly merged.
 So the existence and strength of each one is tied to life and health of the other.” — Stanislaw Worcell

 Buda or Pest